Entanet/entanet-behat/README.md

 Our class requires one change out of the box, which is the "$requestPath" variable in the constructor.
 Here, replace the placeholder with your base API url.

+The class is autoloaded, so just extend the class in your FeatureContext class.

 There is a directory within /src called "examples" which will show you all the capabilities of the "API_Context" class.
 As the package evolves, so will the examples - So keep them in mind when there is a version update!